honzaflash/ba-thesis/README.md

 They both differ from the original in some ways, more about them beneath the installation instructions.

+### The thesis
+The pdf document is in the root direcotry of the repository.
+There is also a [submodule](https://github.com/honzaflash/ba-thesis-tex/tree/f17bef03e3f3e066e09cb174e3ec07f2ef2d74ee) with all the sources the pdf was built from using LaTeX.

+The thesis as it was submitted is also available with reviews of the supervisor and the reader in the [MUNI archive](https://is.muni.cz/th/zedur/?lang=en) with all of its atachments.
+Despite some room for improvement, the defense was successful and the thesis received an **A**.

 ## Installation of the games

 The [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/GUIDE/)